-Double clicking the OVA downlad starts the VMware Workstation import wizard, and asks for a name for the virtual machine.
+Double-clicking the downloaded OVA starts the VMware Workstation import wizard, and prompts for the virtual machine name.
 I went with

 lab-dock-14 since this was going to be running docker and I planned to assign a static IP ending in .14.
 I adjusted the VM to use ‘VMnet10’ which is the isolated lab network and removed the floppy disk drive.
 I also decided to add a 50GB disk on SCSI 1:0 to use as a mount for the NFS server.
 Once the settings were how I wanted, I powered on the VM.

 root/changeme and forces a password change.
 I set a password then configured networking by manually typing in the following: